The Commonplace

 Key Points

-• Heterogeneity: AI adoption rates and the size of conditional productivity effects vary by country and firm size.
-Small and less-organized firms show the weakest productivity payoffs.
+• Heterogeneity: AI adoption rates and the size of productivity effects vary by country and firm size, and advanced technologies tend to amplify existing organizational heterogeneity rather than equalize performance.

 Data & Methods